Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Estimation of model parameters

-In practice, the number of factor series $r$ and their lag order $p$ in \eqref{e:VAR} are unknown and need to be chosen for the model estimation.
-We consider here several methods for this task based on available approaches, and also introduced cross-validation schemes tailored for our model.
-Their performance is assessed in Section \ref{ssse:rp} below, with cross-validation schemes generally outperforming others.
+In practice, the number of factor series $r$ is unknown and needs to be chosen for the model estimation.
+We consider here several methods for this task based on available approaches and also introduce cross-validation schemes tailored for our model.

-\textit{Selection of $r$:} One practical approach is to examine a scree plot of the eigenvalues of $\hat{\Sigma}_{Z}(0) = \hat{L}^{-1}(\hat{\Sigma}_{X}(0))$ where the presence of a ``knee'' suggests the value of $r$.
+One practical approach is to examine a scree plot of the eigenvalues of $\widehat{\Sigma}_{Z}(0) = \widehat{L}^{-1}(\widehat{\Sigma}_{X}(0))$ where the presence of a ``knee'' suggests the value of $r$.
 More formally, one can design an algorithm that determines the ``knee.''
-For example, \cite{onatski:2010} suggested the Edge Distribution (ED) estimator, whereby
+For example, \cite{onatski2010determing} suggested the Edge Distribution (ED) estimator, whereby

-where $\hat{e}_1 \geq \hat{e}_2 \geq \ldots \geq \hat{e}_{d}$ are the ordered eigenvalues of $\hat{R}_Z(0)$ and $\delta$ is calibrated through the algorithm described in Section 4 of that paper.
+where $\widehat{e}_1 \geq \widehat{e}_2 \geq \ldots \geq \widehat{e}_{d}$ are the ordered eigenvalues of $\widehat{R}_Z(0)$ and $\delta$ is calibrated through the algorithm described in Section 4 of that paper.

 Alternatively, one could rely on information criteria (IC).
-That is, from $q=1,\ldots,r_{\max}$, we choose the $q$ as the estimate $\hat{r}$ that minimizes
+That is, from $q=1,\ldots,r_{\max}$, we choose $q$ as the estimate $\widehat{r}$ that minimizes

-where $\hat{\Sigma}_{\varepsilon}(q)$ is the estimator in \eqref{e:estim_cov_eps} from the rank-$q$ approximation of $\Sigma_{Z}(0)$ in \eqref{e:matrix_approximation}, and $g_{i}(d,T)\to 0$ and $\min(d,T)g_i(d,T)\to \infty$ as $d,T \to \infty$.
+where $\widehat{\Sigma}_{\varepsilon}(q)$ is the estimator in \eqref{e:estim_cov_eps} from the rank-$q$ approximation of $\Sigma_{Z}(0)$ in \eqref{e:matrix_approximation}, and $g_{i}(d,T)\to 0$ and $\min(d,T)g_i(d,T)\to \infty$ as $d,T \to \infty$.
 The recommended choices of the penalty functions $g_{i}(d,T)$ are

-which corresponds to $\textrm{IC}_{p1}(r)$--$\textrm{IC}_{p3}(r)$ studied by \cite{bai:2002}.
+which corresponds to $\textrm{IC}_{p1}(r)$--$\textrm{IC}_{p3}(r)$ studied by \cite{bai2002determining}.